cheind/sdftoolbox/README.md

 # sdftoolbox

 This repository provides vectorized Python methods for creating, manipulating and tessellating signed distance fields (SDFs).
-In particular the focus is on dual methods for the problem of isosurface extraction from SDFs.
-While primal methods generate vertices for each edge crossing the surface boundary, dual methods generate one vertex per voxel.
-Dual methods generally lead to simpler algorithms and many modern methods are based on a dual approach.
+This library was started to investigate variants of dual isosurface extraction methods, but has since evolved into a useful toolbox around SDFs.

 <div align="center">
 <img src="doc/surfacenets.svg">